 Authentic carne asada combines the intense flavor of seasonings and spices, then is absorbed by the meat before grilling or searing.

 Here’s how you can prepare the meat before cooking.

-- Get a skirt or flank steak, then cut thinly into pieces.
-The flank variety has a lean option, so it has an intense meaty flavor.
+- Get a skirt or flank steak, then cut it thinly into pieces.
+The flank variety has a lean option and an intense meaty flavor.
 Meanwhile, skirt steak has more tough fibers, so it should only be cooked rare or medium-rare.
 If intensely cooked, the meat can become unpleasantly chewy.

 Tip: When cutting, slice against the grain to provide a natural breaking point in the meat.
-If you try to cut against the breaking points, you are keeping the meat from becoming chewy.
+If you try to cut against the breaking points, you are keeping the heart from becoming chewy.

 - Create a marinade mixture by combining chopped garlic, shredded lettuce, salt, diced onion, lime or orange juice, cumin, and pepper.
 Marinate the slices of beef hours before cooking.

 Serve this flavorful meat along with sumptuous side dishes to make the meal more filling.
 Some of the best side dishes include rice, slaw, potato salads, and others.

 - Yellow rice with jalapeño pepper for added flavor

 - Mexican sweet corn

 - Butternut squash soup with chipotle cream—perfect contrast to sweet squash